oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

 issued to the same client.

 Clients MUST prevent injection (replay) of authorization codes into the authorization response by attackers.
-The use of PKCE is RECOMMENDED to this end.
+The use of the `code_challenge` paremeter is RECOMMENDED to this end.
 The OpenID Connect `nonce` parameter and ID Token Claim {{OpenID}} MAY be used as well.
-The PKCE challenge or OpenID Connect `nonce` MUST be transaction-specific and securely bound to the client and the user agent in which the transaction was started.
+The `code_challenge` or OpenID Connect `nonce` MUST be transaction-specific and securely bound to the client and the user agent in which the transaction was started.

-Note: although PKCE so far was designed as a mechanism to protect native apps, this advice applies to all kinds of OAuth clients, including web applications.
+Historic note: although PKCE {{RFC7636}} was originally designed as a mechanism to protect native apps, this advice applies to all kinds of OAuth clients, including web applications and other confidential clients.

-When using PKCE, clients SHOULD use PKCE code challenge methods that do not expose the PKCE verifier in the authorization request.
+Clients SHOULD use code challenge methods that do not expose the `code_verifier` in the authorization request.
 Otherwise, attackers that can read the authorization request (cf.
-Attacker A4 in (#secmodel)) can break the security provided by PKCE.
+Attacker A4 in (#secmodel)) can break the security provided by this mechanism.
 Currently, `S256` is the only such method.

-Authorization servers MUST support PKCE.
+Authorization servers MUST support the `code_challenge` and `code_verifier` parameters.

-Authorization servers MUST provide a way to detect their support for PKCE.
-To this end, they MUST either (a) publish the element `code_challenge_methods_supported` in their AS metadata ({{RFC8414}}) containing the supported PKCE challenge methods (which can be used by the client to detect PKCE support) or (b) provide a deployment-specific way to ensure or determine PKCE support by the AS.
+Authorization servers MUST provide a way to detect their support for the `code_challenge` mechanism.
+To this end, they MUST either (a) publish the element `code_challenge_methods_supported` in their AS metadata ({{RFC8414}}) containing the supported `code_challenge_method`s (which can be used by the client to detect support) or (b) provide a deployment-specific way to ensure or determine support by the AS.

 ## Request Confidentiality